M.S. in Statistics

 Accelerated M.S.
 Plan in Statistics

 The Accelerated M.S.
 Program (AMSP) is designed to provide MSU undergraduates a path to earning both the B.S. and the M.S. in Statistics in a total of five years.
 Undergraduate students earning a B.S. in Mathematics with the Statistics Option at Montana State University may accelerate their program through any combination of Advanced Placement Credit, transfer credit, and higher semester credit loads so that they may receive their B.S. degree after four years and their M.S. degree after the fifth year.
 The undergraduate student can complete specific graduate level course work during year 4 of the undergraduate program.
 These courses can be reserved for graduate credit towards the M.S. degree.
 With careful planning by the student and the academic advisor, this can compress the time required to fulfill requirements of both the B.S. and M.S. degrees to a total of five years.
-The M.S. degree is typically a non-thesis degree (course work and comprehensive exam only), and all M.S. requirements described above in the Non-Thesis Plan (Plan B) must be fulfilled, unless otherwise approved by the student's graduate committee.
+The M.S. degree is typically the writing project based degree, and all M.S. requirements described must be fulfilled, unless otherwise approved by the student's graduate committee.

 AMSP Application and Timeline Information